xylocone/charxtz/README.md

 ## Development

-CharXTZ is a React application, scaffolded using `create-react-app`.
+CharXTZ is a React application, scaffolded using `vite`.
 It uses the Tezos blockchain, specifically the `ghostnet` testnet chain for the backend, and the Smart Contract has been written in Smartpy.

 For styling, we have opted for TailwindCSS and a Tailwind-compatible components library called Flowbite.
 There is also a little use of Framer Motion for some subtle micro-animations.